Joe-Collins-1986/BitWise-DRF/README.md

 - Filtering based on the article field is enabled using the DjangoFilterBackend.
 The comments can be filtered based on the article they belong to.
 This allows them to be assigned to a specific article page.

-By utilizing the CommentList view, users can efficiently list comments, create new comments if authenticated.
+This view can be used to list comments and create new comments if authenticated.

 ### CommentDetail